 This is very impressive, even for those who are not easily impressed!
 But who would think this could be less; Jesus is a very impressive Person!

 I've travelled to many places in the world.
 One of the most fascinating spots on earth is Bethlehem, in fact, all of Israel.
 Where you are able to walk where Jesus walked; where you can see the place of His birth, a cave really, protected by the oldest surviving church in the Holy Land - Basilica of the Nativity built by order of the Roman Emperor, Constantine in A.D.
 326. You can see two possible sites of the 'Shepherd's Field' where an angel appeared to announce the birth of Jesus to the shepherds and imagine his mother placing her baby in an animal feeding trough we call a manger.
 This 'first coming' of Jesus was as a humble servant of man.
-He cured, fed, encouraged, washed the feet of His disciples and withstood a horrible death for those He loved.
+He cured people from disease and disabilities, fed, encouraged, washed the feet of His disciples and withstood a horrible death for those He loved.
 Along with the angel, a "heavenly host" suddenly appeared praising God and saying. . .

 "Glory to God in the highest,